Axia-Tech/AXIA-wiki/docs/general/getting-started.md

 slug: ../getting-started
 ---

-Welcome to the AXIASolar Wiki!
+Welcome to the AXIACoin Wiki!
 This central source of truth contains guides for interacting with the core functionality.
-Our wiki has three main sections: Learn (for learners), Build (for people that want to build on AXIASolar), and Maintain (for people that want to maintain the network).
+Our wiki has three main sections: Learn (for learners), Build (for people that want to build on AXIACoin), and Maintain (for people that want to maintain the network).

-## What is AXIASolar?
+## What is AXIACoin?

-AXIASolar enables scalability by allowing specialized blockchains to communicate with each other in a secure, trust-free environment.
+AXIACoin enables scalability by allowing specialized blockchains to communicate with each other in a secure, trust-free environment.

-AXIASolar is built to connect and secure unique blockchains, whether they be public, permission-less networks, private consortium chains, or oracles and other Web3 technologies.
+AXIACoin is built to connect and secure unique blockchains, whether they be public, permission-less networks, private consortium chains, or oracles and other Web3 technologies.
 It enables an internet where independent blockchains can exchange information under common security guarantees.

-AXIASolar is a living network with the core pillars of governance and upgradability.
+AXIACoin is a living network with the core pillars of governance and upgradability.
 The network has an advanced suite of governance tools and, using the [WebAssembly](https://webassembly.org/) standard as a "meta-protocol", can autonomously deploy network upgrades.
-AXIASolar adapts to your growing needs without the risks of network forks.
+AXIACoin adapts to your growing needs without the risks of network forks.

 > Note: If you haven't heard of Governance before, a great place to start is the
 > [Governance page](../learn/learn-governance.md)

-By connecting these dots, AXIASolar serves as a foundational part of a decentralized web, where users control their data and are not limited by trust bounds within the network.
+By connecting these dots, AXIACoin serves as a foundational part of a decentralized web, where users control their data and are not limited by trust bounds within the network.

-## Why AXIASolar?
+## Why AXIACoin?

 Back in the early 2000's, when the internet was gaining popularity for the first time, the internet featured read-only, static, basic webpages.
 The online connected world at the time was only the